What is Insolvency?

-APES 330 took effect on 1 April 2010 and was revised in November 2011.
+Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 330 Insolvency Services (the Standard), which is effective for Insolvency Services commencing on or after 1 April 2022 and supersedes APES 330 Insolvency Services issued in January 2020.
 It requires members in Australia to adhere to its mandatory requirements when providing insolvency services.
 For members in public practice outside of Australia the scope of APES 330 must be followed to the extent local laws and regulations are not contravened.

 Fundamental responsibilities of members

-APES 330 reminds members of their professional obligations established in accordance with APES 110: Code of Ethics for Professional Accountants in respect of Section 100 – Introduction and Fundamental Principles.
+APES 330 reminds members of their professional obligations established in accordance with APES 110 the Code of Ethics for Professional Accountants (including Independence Standards) in respect of Section 100 – Complying with the Code and Section 110 - The Fundamental Principles.